344 FRIDAY 5 JUNE 2015 (-22)

-I got the first one mostly out of curiosity, and then I got hooked.
+I got the first one primarily out of curiosity, and then I got hooked.
 For the next few months, I continued to get the records series.
-That’s the time when I started to get familiar with the likes of Duke Ellington, Artie Shaw, and Benny Goodman, among others.
+That’s when I started to get familiar with Duke Ellington, Artie Shaw, and Benny Goodman, among others.

 It was around this time that I realised that contemporary, pop or rock music would probably never be my thing.